couchbaselabs/hands_on_n1ql_v4/content/slide-171.md

-# Part 7 : INSERT, DELETE, UPDATE and MERGE Statements
+## <b> Part 8 : INSERT, DELETE, UPDATE and MERGE Statements </b>

-## INSERT

-The query to the right inserts 2 documents with Key "helga" and "arnold".
+N1QL provides several data modification statements.

+ * Insert
+ * Delete
+ * Update
+ * Upsert
+ * Merge

+ In the N1QL DML statements DELETE, UPDATE and MERGE the LIMIT clause serves as a hint.
+The query engine can stop processing records any time after the LIMIT is reached.
+The LIMIT is not applied exactly, which is different from SELECT statements.

 <pre id="example">
-INSERT INTO contacts (KEY, VALUE)
- VALUES ("helga", {"name":"Helga Pataki", "type":"actor"}),
-      	 ("arnold", {"name":"The Governator (Emeritus)", "type":"actor"}),
- 		 ("phoebe", {"name":"Phoebe Buffay", "type":"actor"})

 </pre>